 Quaker nonviolence in apartheid Cape Town, 1976–1990

-European Journal of Political Theory, vol. 19, no. 4, 2020 — An essay, based on archival research, about how white Quakers in apartheid-era Cape Town struggled with the meaning of their theological-political pacifism amid the systemic injustice of their society.
+European Journal of Political Theory, vol. 19, no. 4, 2020 — An article, based on archival research, about how white Quakers in apartheid-era Cape Town struggled with the meaning of their theological-political pacifism amid the systemic injustice of their society.

 The Utopian Shadow of Normative Reconstruction